Smithsonian/MitoPilot/README.md

 table, with 3 modules (Assembly, Annotate, Export), where each row represents a sample in the project.

-Please note that we have tested the MitoPilot GUI on Chrome and Firefox.
-There are some known bugs when running the GUI on Safari, it may be best to avoid this browser for MitoPilot.
+Please note that we have tested the MitoPilot GUI on Chrome and Firefox web browsers.
+There are known bugs when running the GUI on Safari.

 ## Sample Status